-- Describe the tone of voice and mannerisms to use when communicating with your Buyer Persona.
+- Describe the tone of voice and mannerisms when communicating with your Buyer Persona.

-Ensure your Buyer Personas are well developed and include as much detail as possible to help your sales and marketing teams do their jobs better.
-Remember to name your persona with a unique name that identifies them clearly, for example, CEO Larry, Sales Manager Saul, etc.
+Ensure your Buyer Personas are well-developed and include as much detail as possible to help your sales and marketing teams do their jobs better.
+Remember to name your persona with a unique name that identifies them, for example, CEO Larry, Sales Manager Saul, etc.

 How to Use Buyer Personas to Enhance Your Sales and Marketing

-Our Buyer Personas’ main objective is to enhance our communications with our prospects to reach those that have a better potential of becoming clients.
+Our Buyer Personas’ main objective is to enhance our communications with our prospects to reach those with a better potential to become clients.
 Here are some of the most important ways you can use your Buyer Personas to enhance your sales and marketing efforts:

-- Segmenting Your Email Lists by persona and send offers that are targeted to each group’s respective preferences.
+- Segment your Email Lists by persona and send offers targeted to each group’s preferences.

-- Personalized email messages can increase click-through rates and increase open rates by 26%.
+- Personalized email messages can increase click-through and open rates by 26%.